Seattle Seahawks vs Philadelphia Eagles - Predictions and Odds (NFC Wild Card Playoffs)

 Seattle vs Philadelphia – Game Preview

-One of these teams has a better defense, and the other has an offense that’s far superior, so let’s take a quick look at how these two teams measure up against each other for this Week 12 NFC confrontation.
+Seattle is better on offense, but Philadelphia has the edge on the other side of the ball, so let’s take a quick side-by-side look at how these two teams stack up against each other for this second NFC Wild Card matchup of the day.

 Seahawks vs Eagles – History

-These two NFC rivals have met 16 total times (including 0 postseason games), with Seattle winning 9 of those times and Philadelphia winning the other 7 games.
+These two rivals have met 17 total times (including no postseason games), with Seattle winning 10 of those times and Philadelphia winning the other 7 games.

 Questions to Answer